 Marijuana’s a hot topic these days.
-Not only is cannabis legal for medicinal use in 28 states, but there are eight states where it’s legal to use recreationally.
+Not only is cannabis legal for medicinal use in 29 states, but there are nine states where it’s legal to use recreationally.
 It’s also legal for medical and recreational use in Washington DC.
-And while this is a giant step forward for the countless advocates who have been working to see outdated marijuana laws come to pass, the number of people lighting up is significantly increasing.
+And, while this is a giant step forward for the countless advocates who have been working to see outdated marijuana laws undone, the number of people lighting up is significantly increasing.

 Is Weed Addictive…or Not?

 The question whether or not marijuana is truly addictive in nature is difficult to answer.
 Are there physical withdrawal symptoms?
 Psychological withdrawal?
 Does the user feel they need weed to help them feel “normal”?
 Is marijuana used to relieve boredom?
 Does it interfere with a person’s ability to partake in their everyday activities?

 While the withdrawal a person experiences when they stop using marijuana might be mild compared to other drugs, there are many people who do feel withdrawal on some level without weed.
 These can range from mild to severe, depending on the nature and the habit of the individual.